jdaless/HouseBot/README.md

 Bot will repeat args said to it

+` who am I `

+Bot will tell you your name

 ## Setup

 To work, the bot needs to run in python3, and needs a private.txt file with the bot api key, the house's group chat id, and each member of the house's telegram user id in that order.